 Peter Yates AM

-Peter was Chair of the Royal Children’s Hospital Foundation, Deputy Chairman of The Myer Family Investments and Asialink, and a Director of the Australian Chamber Orchestra, Crown Ltd, Foxtel Ltd, The Nine Network, the National Portrait Gallery, The Centre for Independent Studies and the Australia-Japan Foundation.
+Peter was Chairman of the Faculty of Business and Economics at Melbourne University, ARC Centre of Excellence for Quantum Computation and Communication at UNSW, the Royal Children’s Hospital Foundation, Deputy Chairman of The Myer Family Investments and Asialink, and a Director of Linfox Australia, the Australian Chamber Orchestra, Crown Ltd, Foxtel Ltd, The Nine Network, the National Portrait Gallery, The Centre for Independent Studies and the Australia-Japan Foundation.

 In the June 2011 Queen’s Birthday Honours, Peter was awarded a Member of the Order of Australia.
 He is a Fellow of the Australian Academy of Technology and Engineering (ATSE) and the AICD.
-In 2019 was awarded the Australian Academy of Science Medal.
+In 2019 he was awarded the Australian Academy of Science Medal.

 Tim Lester